Do black holes store negative entropy?: The area theorem and the generalised second law

 \section{The area theorem and the generalised second law}

-It is instructive to interpret the area theorem (\ref{eq:area}) and the generalised second law (\ref{eq:gsl}) with the Bekenstein equation (\ref{eq:Beken}) in a pure quantum information theoretic manner.
-In this approach, the area theorem (\ref{eq:area}) for any `classical' process can be explained with the Bekenstein equation (\ref{eq:Beken}).
-For instance, when a particle $C$ with entropy $S(C)$ falls into the black hole, it increases the entropy of the black hole (${\rm d}S(B) \ge 0$), leading to a corresponding increase in area (${\rm d} A_B \ge 0$) given by Eq.~(\ref{eq:area}).
+It is instructive to interpret Hawking's area theorem \cite{H72} and Bekenstein's generalised second law \cite{B74} with the Bekenstein-Hawking equation (3) in the quantum mechanical point of view, i.e., in a pure quantum information theoretic manner, by assuming that $S$ represents the von Neumann entropy.
+Hawking's area theorem shows that the horizon area $A_B$ satisfies

+for any classical process except for Hawking radiation.
+Bekenstein's generalised second law argues that the second law of thermodynamics holds for the sum of the black hole entropy $S(B)$ and the entropy $S(\bar{B})$ of matter $\bar{B}$ outside the black hole:

-The increase of area during a black hole merger---which is also expected from the area theorem (\ref{eq:area})---can be understood in this picture in the following manner.
-Suppose that two black holes $B_1$ and $B_2$ merge together to form a new black hole $B$ through an isometry $\hat{U}_{B_1B_2 \to BG}$---where note that the isometry is merely the application of a unitary operator to system $B_1B_2 R$ with $R$ in a pure state, according to the standard formalism of quantum information theory.
+The area theorem (\ref{eq:area}) for any `classical' process can be explained with the Bekenstein-Hawking equation (3).
+For instance, when a particle $C$ with entropy $S(C)$ falls into the black hole, it increases the entropy of the black hole (${\rm d}S(B) \ge 0$), which leads to a corresponding increase in area (${\rm d} A_B \ge 0$) given by Eq.~(\ref{eq:area}), from the Bekenstein-Hawking equation (3).
+The increase of area $A_B$ during a black hole merger---which is also expected from the area theorem (\ref{eq:area})---can be understood in this picture in the following manner.
+Suppose that two black holes $B_1$ and $B_2$ merge together to form a new black hole $B$ through an isometry $\hat{U}_{B_1B_2 \to BG}$---where note that the isometry is merely the application of a unitary operator to system $B_1B_2 R$ with an auxiliary system $R$ in a pure state, according to the standard formalism of quantum information theory.
 Assume that $B_1$ and $B_2$ are initially decoupled, as expressed by the statement $I(B_1:B_2)=0$.
 Here $G$ is a system emitted to our universe as a back reaction of the merging (e.g. gravitational waves).
 Then, information theory says that

 where $S(G|B):=S(BG)-S(B)$.
-Therefore, if the system $G$ is in either a pure state or an entangled state so as to have negative conditional entropy ($S(G|B) \le 0$), the net black hole area increases, in accordance with the Bekenstein equation (\ref{eq:Beken}).
-In particular, we have $A_{B}\ge A_{B_1} +A_{B_2}$.
+Therefore, if the system $G$ is in either a pure state or an entangled state so as to have negative conditional entropy ($S(G|B) \le 0$), the net black hole area increases, in accordance with the Bekenstein-Hawking equation (3).
+In particular, if initial black holes $B_1$ and $B_2$ and the final black hole $B$ are stationary and the integration constant of the Bekenstein-Hawking equation (3) is zero, from Eq.~(\ref{eq:merge}), we have $A_{B}\ge A_{B_1} +A_{B_2}$.
 Since gravitational waves can tell us of the existence of black hole mergers \cite{A16}, it may not be unnatural for the emitted system $G$ to be highly entangled with the black hole $B$.